 This policy will be reviewed and updated if necessary when the Data Protection Bill receives royal assent and becomes law (as the Data Protection Act 2018) - if any changes are made to the bill that affect our school's practice.
-Otherwise, or from then on, this policy will be reviewed annually (as part of the Financial Procedures Manual) and shared with the full Governing Body.
+Otherwise, or from then on, this policy will be reviewed every 2 years and shared with the full governing board.

-19. Links with other policies
+20. Links with other policies